Skip to main content

 Where Can I Find Water Filters Certified by NSF?

-If your school’s water tests positive for lead, there are many NSF certified filtration systems that can be purchased.
-Although many of these systems are meant to filter only a few gallons of water at a time, they can be kept in classrooms, break rooms and refrigerators for drinking purposes.
-See below for specific kitchen water filtration systems and reverse osmosis water filter systems as well as countertop filters certified to reduce lead.
+If your building’s water tests positive for lead, many NSF-certified filtration systems are available for purchase.
+Although many of these systems are meant to filter only a few gallons of water at a time, they can be kept in classrooms, break rooms, and refrigerators for drinking purposes.
+See below for specific kitchen water filtration systems, reverse osmosis water filter systems, and countertop filters certified to reduce lead.

 Certified Filters by Type